What is Olanzapine?

 If you forget to take a dose, do so as soon as you recall.
 If the next dose is coming, skip the skipped dose.
 Take the next dose at the same time every day.
 To catch up, do not double the dose.

-Overdose of a drug can be accidental.
-If you have taken more than the prescribed olanzapine tablets there is a chance of getting a harmful effect on your body’s functions.
-Overdose of a medicine can lead to some medical emergency.
+An overdose of a drug can be accidental.
+If you have taken more than the prescribed olanzapine tablets, there is a chance of a harmful effect on your body’s functions.
+An overdose of a medicine can lead to a medical emergency.

 For people with Alzheimer’s disease